ICYMI: Seven of Our Favorite Big-Budget Summer Blockbusters

 Of course, a good movie is a good movie regardless of how big or small it is.
 And many of Hollywood’s biggest blockbusters—including a few of the ones on this list—have been helmed by filmmakers who got their start in the indie world.
 Several of the most celebrated and fondly remembered summer blockbusters have indie cinema’s DNA running their veins, from the maverick spirit of 1970s New Hollywood manifesting itself in Jaws and Star Wars to Christopher Nolan’s unprecedented run of indie-informed box office behemoths.

-So for this month’s Must-List, we asked our intrepid Film Independent staffers and blog correspondents to grab a bag of popcorn, enjoy the AC and tell us a little bit about their favorite summer blockbusters.
+So for this month’s Must-List, we asked our intrepid Film Independent staffers and blog correspondents, past and present, to grab a bag of popcorn, enjoy the AC and tell us a little bit about their favorite summer blockbusters.
 Here’s what they said:

 THE DARK KNIGHT (2008)